Here Come the Waves: Reception

 The film was placed 7th in the list of top-grossing movies in the USA in 1944.

-Bosley Crowther of The New York Times commented, inter alia: "Paramount and its favored son, Bing Crosby aren’t going precisely the same way that they went in Mr. Crosby’s last picture ('Going My Way')—and everyone knows which way that was—but they are taking an agreeable turn together in “Here Come the Waves,” which trooped into the Paramount yesterday.
+Bosley Crowther of The New York Times commented, inter alia: "Paramount and its favored son, Bing Crosby aren't going precisely the same way that they went in Mr. Crosby's last picture ('Going My Way')—and everyone knows which way that was—but they are taking an agreeable turn together in "Here Come the Waves," which trooped into the Paramount yesterday.
 They are ambling along that vein of comedy, with vamped-in music, that Mr. Crosby used to rove, and they have Sonny Tufts and Betty Hutton as convivial companions this time.
 Sure, the traveling is nothing like as charming as it was on that last prize-winning tour, but it offers a few attractive vistas and several gaily amusing jolts...
-“Accentuate the Positive,” which is sung with Mr. Tufts (sic), is probably the best of the several Harold Arlen and Johnny Mercer tunes.
-Miss Hutton, in her broader characterization—meaning that of the more rambunctious sis—is also terrific in a gag song called “Strictly on My Own Tonight” (actually "There's a Fella Waiting in Poughkeepsie").
-Regarding Miss Hutton’s dual performance, it should not be mistaken for high art, but it certainly can be commended as very vigorous virtuosity...
+"Accentuate the Positive," which is sung with Mr. Tufts (sic), is probably the best of the several Harold Arlen and Johnny Mercer tunes.
+Miss Hutton, in her broader characterization—meaning that of the more rambunctious sis—is also terrific in a gag song called "Strictly on My Own Tonight" (actually "There's a Fella Waiting in Poughkeepsie").
+Regarding Miss Hutton's dual performance, it should not be mistaken for high art, but it certainly can be commended as very vigorous virtuosity...
 Paramount, in short, has been generous to the service in every respect.
-But the humor is the best part of the picture—and the best part of the humor is that which has Bing crooning in travesty of a famous “swooner” who shall be nameless (just this once)."
+But the humor is the best part of the picture—and the best part of the humor is that which has Bing crooning in travesty of a famous "swooner" who shall be nameless (just this once)."

-The Variety review was favorable too.
-"A kinda corny title, “Here Come the Waves” manages to surmount the handle and emerges as a tiptop film.
-Interspersed in Crosby’s nifty songalogy, Johnny Mercer-Harold Arlen have supplied a set of excellent songs, including a dandy novelty in “Accent-Tchu-ate the Positive”; two corking ballads in “Let’s Take the Long Way Home” and “I Promise You,” the latter as a duet with Betty Hutton playing the alter ego...‘Old Black Magic’ is reprised in a delicious rib on Frank Sinatra.
+The Variety review was also favorable.
+"A kinda corny title, "Here Come the Waves" manages to surmount the handle and emerges as a tiptop film.
+Interspersed in Crosby's nifty songalogy, Johnny Mercer-Harold Arlen have supplied a set of excellent songs, including a dandy novelty in "Accent-Tchu-ate the Positive"; two corking ballads in "Let's Take the Long Way Home" and "I Promise You," the latter as a duet with Betty Hutton playing the alter ego...'Old Black Magic' is reprised in a delicious rib on Frank Sinatra.
 Crosby is cast as the new pash crooner, and his mike-clutching stance, accented by the whinnying dames, leaves no secret as to whom Der Bingle refers.
-It’s a dandy take-off on The Voice, but it’s not harsh; in fact, it’s a sympathetic salve for all out-of-service crooners..."
+It's a dandy take-off on The Voice, but it's not harsh; in fact, it's a sympathetic salve for all out-of-service crooners..."

 The film is recognized by American Film Institute in these lists: